Vija02/react-router-native-navigation/README.md

 ## **This repo is still under development**

-Navigation is hard.
+Navigation in react-native is hard.
 It shouldn't be that way.
 There are plenty of great libraries out there that can help you create good navigation.
 This package is the glue you wanted.

 As the name suggest, this package is heavily influenced by React Router.
 The aim is to make it a drop-in replacement for react-router-native as much as possible.